 Liberty Bell is a low cost, technical solution that simplifies the gathering of quantitative and qualitative data about the movement of people through public spaces - on foot, on a bicycle, on a scooter, through using public transport.
 Its can be used for age-friendly walkability studies, cycling infrastructure evaluations, temporary interventions, and projects which involve citizen engagement with the built environment, including participatory sensing.

 The platform uses connected bicycle bells and pedestrian wristbands to allow research participants to log, map and describe their experiences as they walk and cycle.
 Liberty Bell also provides the opportunity for daily diary entries on participants' mobility experiences.

-We need to understand the issues that make people feel unsafe or be unsafe, makes them happy and comfortable while bicycling and walking.
-Understanding the issues is the first step in addressing the needs of cities to get more people out of cars and moving on foot or on bicycle.
+We need to understand the issues people experience while moving - understanding the issues experienced by people of all ages, genders and abilities is the first step in addressing the needs of cities to get more people embracing active travel.

 2017 Winner Colorado Department of Transportation International RoadX Bicycle and Pedestrian Challenge